gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She dropped the semi-circle back on the floor.
 Its edge struck the end of a rod, flipping the palm-sized spoked wheel on its other end into the air.
-The wheel clattered against a sheel of metal, which slowly tipped forward and crashed to the floor.
+The wheel clattered against a sheet of metal, which slowly tipped forward and crashed to the floor.

 "Sindy!"